 Broccoli can be enjoyed raw, steamed, bakes, made into a delicious cheesy casserol, blended to make a healthy nutrient dense soup, and with with pasta.

 Brussels sprouts contain a high amount of chlorophyll, which has anti aging properties.
-They also contain high amounts of Vitamin C which is used to protect the immune system.
+They also contain high amounts of Vitamin C, used to protect the immune system.
 They are one of the top Vitamin K foods which help to protect bone health.

 Brussel sprouts can be enjoyed steamed baked, and even shaved thinly and made into healthy chips topped with seasonings.